leukeleu/django-hidp/packages/hidp/docs/templates.md

 Rendered by the `SetPasswordView`.

+If the user doesn't have a password set they are required to have logged in recently in order to set a password.
+If the user hasn't logged in recently they need to re-authenticate using one of the OIDC providers linked to their account.

 This template gets passed the following context variables:
 - `form` - A form that allows users to change their password.
+- `must_reauthenticate` - Boolean that indicates if the user needs to re-authenticate
+- `oidc_linked_providers` - List of OIDC Clients the user can use to re-authenticate (only if `must_reauthenticate` is `True`).
+- `auth_next_url` - URL to redirect to after re-authentication (the set password view).

 Redirects to `SetPasswordDoneView` after successfully setting the password.